John Abraham: Setbacks and Pathaan (2020–present)

 Vedaa (2024) is a crime-action thriller directed by Nikkhil Advani, featuring John Abraham as a grieving officer supporting a young Dalit woman's fight for dignity, blending intense action with a poignant social message.
-Abraham's future releases include Tehran directed by Arun Gopalan and produced by Dinesh Vijan, and The Diplomat, scheduled to be released on 7 March 2025.
+Abraham's subsequent releases included Tehran directed by Arun Gopalan and produced by Dinesh Vijan, and The Diplomat, released on 14 March 2025.
+Both Tehran and The Diplomat were critically acclaimed.

+In April 2026, Abraham announced the beginning of filming of Force 3, the third in the series, starring himself with Harshvardhan Rane and Tanya Maniktala.